 The list, headlined with the words 'Subject: target list advertising campaign newsletter', was drawn up on 23 August, 1991, by the lobbying and public relations firm, Edelman, on behalf of the TAC.
 It was sent to executives working for four cigarette companies, Gallaher, Rothmans, Imperial and British American Tobacco and identified people who might support its campaign to derail the European Commission's plans to outlaw tobacco advertising.

-, along with scores of other, chiefly Conservative politicians, journalists such as Auberon Waugh of the Telegraph and Richard Littlejohn of the Sun, and members of the Commons Pipe Smokers Club.
+Blair, and the current Speaker of the House of Commons, Michael Martin, were included under the headline 'TAC friendly MPs', along with scores of other, chiefly Conservative politicians, journalists such as Auberon Waugh of the Telegraph and Richard Littlejohn of the Sun, and members of the Commons Pipe Smokers Club.
 One person who helped draw up the list said Blair may have been included because he had been tacitly supportive of the tobacco lobby's 'freedom to choose' campaign.

 However, a Downing Street spokeswoman said: 'This list was put together by a lobbying firm to impress its clients.
 We know of no evidence that the Prime Minister has ever taken an interest in this issue.'